juanedi/splitbot/README.md

 Please refer to the [Telegram bot API docs](https://core.telegram.org/bots#3-how-do-i-create-a-bot) for instruction on how to create a bot.
 TL;DR: Talk to `@BotFather` on Telegram, follow its instructions and take note of the token it will give you.

+## Running

+You run `nix build` to build the whole thing from scratch.
+For development, I suggest you use `ghcid -r`, to compile, watch for changes and restart the bot when needed.

 ## Configuration

 All settings are read from environment variables.
 Please take a look at the [Settings module](https://github.com/juanedi/splitbot/blob/master/src/Settings.hs) for a complete list of required variables.

-## Running

-Executing `stack build` will produce the `splitbot` executable.
-To run it, you just need to make sure the appropriate settings are defined in the environment and then pass n a command line argument to indicate the desired strategy for fetching telegram updates: `--server` or `--polling`:

-### --polling
+NOTE: the `PORT` variable will determine which of the two modes of operation we'll use to contact the Telegram API (long polling / webhooks).

+### Long polling (PORT variable unset)

 The program will use [long polling](https://en.wikipedia.org/wiki/Push_technology#Long_polling) as the method to fetch updates.
 In a nutshell: our program sends an HTTP request to Telegram, which will block and reply only when an update is actually available.
 As soon as we get a response we make another request to get notified when new messages arrive.

 This is the recommended way to use the bot during development since setup is a lot simpler.

-### --server
+### Webhooks (PORT variable present)

 This program gets push notifications from Telegram via webhooks.
 A web server is started and updates are posted as JSON at the `/#BOT_TOKEN#/updates` endpoint.